renovatebot/renovate/docs/usage/configuration-options.md

 - `status-success`: Renovate only creates PRs if/when the test pass
 - `approval`: Renovate creates branches for updates immediately, but creates the PR _after_ getting Dependency Dashboard approval

-When prCreation is set to `immediate`, you'll get a Pull Request and possible associated notification right away when a new update is available.
+When prCreation is set to `immediate`, you will get a Pull Request and possible associated notification right away when a new update is available.
-You'll have to wait until the checks have been performed, before you can decide if you want to merge the PR.
+You will have to wait until the checks have been performed, before you can decide if you want to merge the PR.

 When prCreation is set to `not-pending`, Renovate creates the PR only once all tests have passed or failed.
 When you get the PR notification, you can take action immediately, as you have the full test results.